 Beware of third parties offering you papers to sign promising to bring your mortgage current.
 We’ve seen people sign documents not realizing they have given the title of their home to the third party.
 Often they don’t realize the problem until the third party attempts to evict them from their home.

 Beware of third parties outright offering to buy the property out of foreclosure, put the property in their name, allow you to pay rent to stay in your home, and allow you to buy your home back at a later date.
 We have seen families fight evictions brought by heroes-turned-landlords.

-If you have been the victim of a scam, contact us today to schedule a free consultation to discuss how we may be able to assist you.
+If you have been the victim of a scam, contact us today to schedule a consultation to discuss how we may be able to assist you.